hllinas/Global-Scientific-Production-Template/README.md

 - Customizable color interpolators for user-defined styles

-  > All code is written in JavaScript and can be directly edited within an Observable notebook, or adapted for any HTML-based environment.
+  > All code is written in JavaScript and can be directly edited within an `Observable notebook`, or adapted for any HTML-based environment.

 ---